orangeduck/mpc/README.md

 Combinator Approach
 -------------------

-Passing around all these function pointers might seem clumsy, but having parsers be type-generic is important as it lets users define their own ouput types for parsers.
+Passing around all these function pointers might seem clumsy, but having parsers be type-generic is important as it lets users define their own output types for parsers.
 For example we could design our own syntax tree type to use.
 We can also use this method to do some specific house-keeping or data processing in the parsing phase.

-As an example of this power, we can specify a simple maths grammar, that ouputs `int *`, and computes the result of the expression as it goes along.
+As an example of this power, we can specify a simple maths grammar, that outputs `int *`, and computes the result of the expression as it goes along.

 We start with a fold function that will fold two `int *` into a new `int *` based on some `char *` operator.